Kingxukai/linux/Documentation/trace/events.rst

 Trace events can be made to conditionally invoke trigger 'commands' which can take various forms and are described in detail below;
-examples would be enabling or disabling other trace events or invoking a stack trace whenever the trace event is hit.
-Whenever a trace event with attached triggers is invoked, the set of trigger commands associated with that event is invoked.
-Any given trigger can additionally have an event filter of the same form as described in section 5 (Event filtering) associated with it - the command will only be invoked if the event being invoked passes the associated filter.
+examples would be enabling or disabling other trace events or invoking a stack trace whenever the woke trace event is hit.
+Whenever a trace event with attached triggers is invoked, the woke set of trigger commands associated with that event is invoked.
+Any given trigger can additionally have an event filter of the woke same form as described in section 5 (Event filtering) associated with it - the woke command will only be invoked if the woke event being invoked passes the woke associated filter.
-If no filter is associated with the trigger, it always passes.
+If no filter is associated with the woke trigger, it always passes.

-Triggers are added to and removed from a particular event by writing trigger expressions to the 'trigger' file for the given event.
+Triggers are added to and removed from a particular event by writing trigger expressions to the woke 'trigger' file for the woke given event.

 A given event can have any number of triggers associated with it, subject to any restrictions that individual commands may have in that